 Average Cost of Family Health Insurance

 The 2019 Milliman Medical Index uses a male aged 47 and a female aged 37 as the typical age for parents.
-For a couple of this age with a child under two, they can expect to pay around $25,000 annually.
-And if the child is over two years old, the annual costs will be closer to $19,000.
+A couple with a child under two years old can expect to pay around $25,000 annually, but if the child is over two years old, the annual costs will be closer to $19,000.

-Using the same age of parents for a family of four, the average cost of health insurance will once again flux depending on the children’s age.
-If one child is over two and the other is a newborn (aged 0-1), the annual cost of a family health insurance plan will be around $28,000.
-But if both are over two years of age, it will be $22,000.
+Using the same aged parents for a family of four, the average cost of health insurance will again fluctuate depending on the children’s age.
+If one child is over two years old and the other is a newborn (aged 0-1), the annual cost of a family health insurance plan will be around $28,000.
+But if both are over two, it will be $22,000.